sashulinator/a-modal/README.md

 ## Description

-A component for positioning an element relative to another element.
+A Modal Component

 ## Features

-### Subscribe to DOM

-The `a-modal` component
+### Return focus

-- Returns the focus back to the element that was in focus before opening the modal
+Returns the focus back to the element that was in focus before opening the modal
-- Prevent an unintentional click

-### Port `sourceElement` to `containerElement`

-Port `sourceElement` to `containerElement` by `React.createPortal`.

 ## Subtree